-Our monthly support meetings offer a warm and caring atmosphere for you to hear about the experiences of others, share your own, and grow in your understanding of sexual and gender diversity.
-All discussions are confidential, and many people come at first to listen and not to talk.
+Our monthly support meetings offer a warm and caring atmosphere for you to hear about the experiences of others, share your own, and grow in your understanding gender diversity and sexual orientation.
+All discussions are confidential, and it is fine to come at first to listen and not to talk.
 We welcome LGBTQ* individuals as well as their parents, family members and friends.

 There is no fee to attend a meeting – it’s completely free.
 You do not have to register in advance.
 ASL interpreting is available with advance notice.
 Please contact us to make arrangements.

 The Support Meeting is also your chance to borrow a book or DVD from our free lending library (currently available at the East Toronto meeting only).

 When: The 1st Wednesday of every month, from 7:30 – 9 p.m.
 Doors Open and Refreshments at 7:15 p.m.